-I am currently a Ph.D. candidate in the Department of Political Science at the Massachusetts Institute of Technology, and a student affiliate of the MIT Election Data and Science Lab (MEDSL).
+I am currently a Ph.D. candidate in the Department of Political Science at the Massachusetts Institute of Technology, and a student affiliate of both the MIT Election Data and Science Lab (MEDSL) and the MIT Political Experiments and Research Lab (PERL).
 I study American politics, with interests in electoral reform and election administration, public opinion, and political geography.

 My dissertation leverages the strengths of several methodological approaches and data sources to examine these questions rigorously and holistically.
 I employ causal inference designs on observational data (IV, difference-in-differences, RDD, matching), advanced geographic methods in ArcGIS and R (point-distance analysis, route analysis, geographic simulations), and field and survey experiments.